 In the manufacturing sector, buying custom workstations from a catalog can be very expensive and, sometimes, the structures can’t even be reused for other purposes on the production floor.
 For this reason, Minus Forty began using a modular system a few years ago.
 However, who knew the entire factory would be using it a short time later!

 Automotive suppliers traditionally need to have a vast inventory of products and components on hand so they can alter their production lines in short order to deliver the products their customers need.
-Because of this, material handling solutions are extremely important.
+Because of this, material handling solutions are critical.

-HRE Performance Wheels designs and manufactures forged aluminum alloy wheels for racing, performance & luxury cars and SUVs.
-Based in San Diego, California, HRE’s operations in their 30,000 square-foot factory cover everything from forging to powder coat painting in-house.
+HRE Performance Wheels designs and manufactures forged aluminum alloy wheels for racing, performance & luxury cars, and SUVs.
+Based in San Diego, California, HRE’s operations in their 30,000 square-foot factory covers everything from forging to powder coat painting in-house.

-Hologic's floor layout was flawed, and this became particularly evident when the company moved production lines from one building to another and space became a major issue.
+Hologic's floor layout was flawed, and this became particularly evident when the company moved production lines from one building to another, and space became a significant issue.
 Read on to learn how a modular material handling system helped Hologic increase its production efficiency by 25%.
 Estimated reading time: 5 min.

-Road workers of Blainville were using a pickup truck box for transporting signal pannels from a construction site to another.
+Road workers of Blainville were using a pickup truck box for transporting signal panels from a construction site to another.
 Despite appearances, this solution wasn't the most efficient and ergonomic one.

 Safran Landing Systems, a world leader in aircraft landing and braking systems, wanted to find a way to reduce the costs of its storage systems.
 Read on to see how they were able to cut the cost by more than 40% thanks to the modular pipe and joint system.

-When Air 2000 was acquired by the Aldes Group in 2010, the company was renamed Aldes Canada.
-It subsequently moved to a 35 000-sq. ft. facility and took advantage of the opportunity to upgrade its equipment.
+When the Aldes Group acquired air 2000 in 2010, the company was renamed Aldes Canada.
+It subsequently moved to a 35 000-sq.
+Ft. facility and took advantage of the opportunity to upgrade its equipment.
 To respond to the growing demand for its products, the company’s goal was to double its production in its new location and become an excellence center thanks to research and development projects for the Aldes Group.
 Estimated reading time: 4 min.

 Back in 2012, WATERAX's Montreal facility made plans to adopt a new floor layout, but there was a lot of old equipment that needed to be swapped out or changed.
-The company decided that it needed to adopt a material handling system in order to produce this new adaptable floor layout that it desired as a means of improving its efficiency and its organization.
+The company decided that it was necessary to adopt a material handling system to produce this new adaptable floor layout that it desired as a means of improving its efficiency and its organization.
 Estimated reading time: 4 min.